simonmichael/hledger/hledger/Hledger/Cli/Commands/Descriptions.md

-descriptions
-Show descriptions.
+descriptions\
+List the unique descriptions that appear in transactions.

 _FLAGS

-This command lists all descriptions that appear in transactions.
+This command lists the unique descriptions that appear in transactions, in alphabetic order.

-Examples:
+You can add a query to select a subset of transactions.

+Example:
 ```shell
 $ hledger descriptions
 Store Name